cds-snc/notification-documentation/src/en/callbacks.md

 # Callbacks

+A callback lets you receive messages from GC Notify to a URL you choose.

 Callbacks are when GC Notify sends `POST` requests to your service.
 You can get callbacks when:

 - a text message or email you’ve sent is delivered or fails